 Paddler's Pro Tip:

 Bringing your own kayak to the Delaware River and need some help with relay transportation?
-The River Runner shuttle operates select holidays and each Saturday and Sunday from Saturday, May 27, 2023 through Sunday, September 3, 2023.
+The River Runner shuttle will operate Saturdays only in 2024 from May 25 to August 31.
 Monroe County Transportation Authority partners with Delaware Water Gap National Recreation Area to provide this free service.
 Park your car at a southern pick up spot like Smithfield Beach, load your craft onto the River Runner trailer, and ride north to Bushkill Access, Dingmans Access, or Milford Beach.
 Then you'll paddle down the river with some help from the current back to where you parked your car.
-Be sure to consult the River Runner schedule and keep in mind how long your trip will take: for example, it takes roughly four hours to paddle the 10 river miles south from Bushkill Launch to Smithfield Beach.
+Plan ahead and take into account how long your trip will take: for example, it takes roughly four hours to paddle the 10 river miles south from Bushkill Launch to Smithfield Beach.
+Click here to find more details about the 2024 River Runner schedule.

 Jim Thorpe Kayaking and Lehigh River Rapids